 We introduce the listing page of Ted's Pawn, Norwood Ohio, a highly regarded Local Business business located at 2026 Delaware Ave., Norwood, ZIP Code 45212, Ohio.
-This business is a valued contributor of the local community, catering to customers in the Norwood area and beyond.
+This business is a integral part of the local community, providing for customers in the Norwood area and beyond.

-As a top Local Business provider, Ted's Pawn, Norwood Ohio offers exceptional services and products that meet the best standards of quality and customer satisfaction.
-They are conveniently located for residents and visitors in the Norwood area, ensuring convenience to their services.
+As a top Local Business provider, Ted's Pawn, Norwood Ohio offers outstanding services and products that meet the highest standards of quality and customer satisfaction.
+They are easily accessible for residents and visitors in the Norwood area, ensuring proximity to their services.

 Ted's Pawn opened in 1970 as Ted's Market, a corner grocery store.
 As of 1984, Ted's has operated as a family owned pawn shop.